jugechengzi/FR/README.md

 tensorboardx 2.4.
 tensorboard 2.6.0
 RTX3090
-We suggest you to created a new environment with: conda create -n FR python=3.7
+We suggest you to create a new environment with: conda create -n FR python=3.7
+Then activate the environment with: conda activate FR
 And then conduct: pip install -r requirements.txt

 ## Datasets
 For Beer Reviews, you should first obtain authorization for this dataset from the original author.